nmaiorana/svi-trading-tools/README.md

 # Silent Viper Investments (SVI) - Trading Tools

 # Purpose
 This repository was created from my journey through my lessons in [Udacity's](https://www.udacity.com) AI for Trading Nano Degree Program.
-It is a culmination of the insights I gather to perform stock analyis using Alhpa and Beta factors.
+It is a culmination of the insights I gather to perform stock analysis using Alpha and Beta factors.

 The project will consist of some python modules and then example notebooks on how to apply these functions.
-The currnet source data for stock prices are retreived from [Yahoo Finance](https://finance.yahoo.com/).
+The current source data for stock prices are retrieved from [Yahoo Finance](https://finance.yahoo.com/).

 I have also tied this project to setting buy/sell orders using TD Ameritrade.
 To do this you will need is to obtain a software key from [Ameritrade Developer](https://developer.tdameritrade.com/).
 If you want to analyze your own stock portfolios, and you have an Ameritrade account, then the library has an authentication method and funcitons to pull your data from Ameritrade.